Integralist/integralist.co.uk/content/posts/questions-when-interviewing.md

 I think that pretty much covers everything of interest.
 To me at least these broad topics will give you a good indicator of what an organisation is like (or the _potential_ they have), depending on how they answer these questions.

-What are the sorts of things you ask in an interview?
+What do you ask in an interview?
 What matters to you?
 Let me know on twitter.